dstroot/blog-next/_posts/2021-08-12-culture-measure-what-you-treasure.md

 2. There can be no overlap between teams (which creates internal politics that will slow down agility).
 3. Autonomy is enabled by creating cross-functional teams with full end-to-end accountability for specific goals and/or products.
 4. Rapid decisions, short learning cycles in each team.
 5. Dynamic people, who have a shared passion for what they do.
 If someone on the team is not performing the team needs to ability to "vote them off the island".
-Put another way, if the team does not the ability to directly choose its members it must at least have the ability to chose who is _not_ on the team.
+Put another way, if the team does not the ability to directly choose its members it must at least have the ability to choose who is _not_ on the team.

-> "Without purpose and autonomy you’re in a world where people come in to work, they do their little bit, and they go home.
+> "Without purpose and autonomy, you’re in a world where people come in to work, they do their little bit, and they go home.
 They aren't engaged because they are not sure where that fits into the big scheme of things, and they are focused internally, not on the customer.
-Teams need direct ownership and real-time accountability, plus absolute clarity about how thier mission fits into the company's mission.
+Teams need direct ownership and real-time accountability, plus absolute clarity about how their mission fits into the company's mission.
 That’s where engagement comes from — employee engagement goes off the chart because people have richer jobs, they’ve got a broader perspective, and they’re focused on solving problems.
 They don’t feel like hamsters — they feel like they’re part of a squad that’s on a mission."

 Finally, studies show that it's truly a blessing to have long tenured, experienced employees.
 You just don't want to allow them to become stale and bored.
 They should have a new role/opportunity on a new team every 18-36 months to keep them engaged and fresh.